liuqx315/PS-Resilience-in-Ecosystems/README.md

 Note: please setup the corrected DevinceNr for you computer!
 "DeviceNr = 2" the number dependent on your graphic card number and setup.
 ##

-Please contact Quan-Xing Liu, qxliu@sklec.ecnu.edu.cn (or liuqx315@gmail.com) if you have any questions on the model simulation.
+Please contact Quan-Xing Liu, qx.liu@sjtu.edu.cn (or liuqx315@gmail.com) if you have any questions on the model simulation.